shwetado/expression-evaluator/README.md

 #### How do you install?
 * Download the `.jar` and `.sh` files.
 * Then you can just run the shell file.
-* If you want to run exression-evaluator then then
-    `sh sd_evaluator.sh $expression`.
+* If you want to run expression-evaluator then then `sh sd_evaluator.sh $expression`.

 ##### expression-evauator :